Peruvian protests (2022–2023): Castillo presidency

 Sagasti served as president until Castillo was elected in the 2021 general election, with Fujimori losing her third consecutive presidential bid.
 The 2021 election saw many right-wing candidates, with business groups, political parties and the majority of media organizations in Peru collaborating with Fujimori's campaign by appealing to fear when discussing political opponents.
 Some broadcast television channels openly supported Fujimori's candidacy as well.
 Reuters wrote that El Comercio, one of the largest media organizations in South America, "has generally backed Fujimori".
 Fujimori received support from Lima's elite, evangelical Christians, businesses, media organizations, and the armed forces.
+A large far-right bloc in Congress was also elected, comprising one-third of the legislature's seats.

 In contrast, Castillo was supported by working class and indigenous Peruvians who were affected by centralismo, with Castillo receiving support in areas outside of Lima and other large cities.
 In May 2021, Americas Quarterly wrote: "Life expectancy in Huancavelica, for example, the region where Castillo received his highest share of the vote in the first round, is seven years shorter than in Lima.
 In Puno, where Castillo received over 47% of the vote, the infant mortality rate is almost three times that of Lima's."
 Then-professor of Public Policy Gonzalo Banda stated that although Castillo was accused of being linked to communist terrorism, "in places where terrorism caused the most bloodshed, Castillo won by a lot."
 Asensio writes that Castillo, being recognized as a "true Peruvian" by his supporters, was able to establish support by saying he would reverse the favoritism of Lima and defending regional rights.